worldcoin/pbh-ctf/README.md

 Each invariant has a **maximum total bounty of $10k USDC**, regardless of the number of valid submissions.
 Participants that submit a valid proof of concept and write-up demonstrating how to break an invariant will be eligible for a portion of the bounty.

-Each submission will be evaluated for validity and severity of impact.
-If two participants submit the same finding, only the first submission will be paid the bounty.
-If two participants break an invariant in two distinctly different ways, both will be paid a separate bounty.
-If there are `n` valid findings, the max bounty for the invariant will be distributed to the participants who submitted the findings (ex. $10k USDC distributed across `n` teams).
-For clarity, there is a max

 Bounty distribution will follow the rules below:
 - Each submission will be evaluated for validity and severity of impact.
 The **total bounty for each invariant is capped at $10k**.
 - If multiple participants submit the **same finding**, only the first valid submission will be evaluated for a bounty.